in-kom/inkom/documents/functional_specification/functional_specification.md

 #### 1.3.2.
 Objectives

-- **API Linking:** A unified endpoint streamlines interaction with all social media features, ensuring seamless integration and simplicity.
+- **Content Management Hub:** A centralized platform for managing all content creation and publication needs.
-- **Turnkey Intuitive Application:** Designed for efficiency, the application prioritizes essential functions, eliminating unnecessary complexity.
+- **Actionable Content Insights:** Provides clear guidelines to enhance content engagement and value.
-- **Cross-Platform Usage and Support:** Offered as a SaaS solution, the platform includes both a web application and a mobile app, delivering core functionalities across devices.
+- **Cross-Platform Support:** A SaaS solution available as both a web application and a lightweight mobile app, ensuring accessibility across devices.

 #### 1.3.3.
 Scope

-The scope of the Inkom project is to develop a centralized communication platform as a SaaS solution that empowers entrepreneurs by streamlining and automating communication workflows.
-The platform will enable users to manage their social media presence efficiently, regardless of their level of expertise, through an intuitive interface and advanced tools.
+The scope of the Inkom project is to develop a SaaS communication platform that streamlines and automates communication workflows for entrepreneurs.
+It empowers users to efficiently manage their social media presence with an intuitive interface and advanced tools, regardless of their expertise or resources.

 #### 1.3.4 Target Audience